GavinBardwell/Group14Project/Report.md

 Weak Scaling Comm
 ![image](Radix_Sort/radix_images/comm_weak_scaling.png)

-In ouyr weak scaling graph we see that the time for each process to communicate decreases as you add processes.
+In our weak scaling graph we see that the time for each process to communicate decreases as you add processes.
 Going back to our strong scaling this still does not make sense as you would think that as you add more processe your communication time would increase.

 Strong Scaling comp